Help Us Fight Prostate Cancer

 Because early prostate cancer is usually symptomless, all men who have these risk factors should talk to their GP about having a simple PSA blood test,

-The ‘ONE’ initiative aims to normalise the presence and use of a universal hygiene unit that can be used by everyone who needs them, regardless of whether they use male, female, unisex, or accessible washroom facilities.
+Sanaway’s partnership with The Prostate Project marks the launch of its new, unisex ‘ONE’ hygiene service which aims to normalise the presence and use of a universal hygiene unit that can be used by everyone who needs them, regardless of whether they use male, female, unisex, or accessible washroom facilities.

-It’s estimated that 1 in 10 people suffer with urinary incontinence in the UK, and men, women and children can all be affected.
-Outside the use of hygiene disposal units for female sanitary products, ‘ONE’ units can be used by all people experiencing urinary incontinence issues which may be related to conditions such as the menopause, a stroke, dementia, obesity and prostate cancer, or because of disability and certain neurological conditions.
+‘ONE’ units can be used by all people experiencing urinary incontinence issues which may be related to conditions such as prostate cancer, the menopause, a stroke, dementia, obesity, or because of disability and certain neurological conditions.
 The use of some medications may also cause temporary incontinence issues.